 Early November through mid-March is generally the best time to paddle the Rio Grande.
 Summertime temperatures can soar above 100° F. Spring and Fall are frought with the possibilities of flash floods.
 Summertime low-water conditions may be inadequate for rafting, but canoes can almost always navigate the river.
 Competition for great campsites can be high during holiday periods, especially during the fall and winter months when optimum conditions usually prevail, but seeing other paddlers is rare most of the time.

 Entrance permits to Big Bend National Park are required for all vehicles entering the park for river access.
-Fees are $15.00 per vehicle and allow park access for up to seven consecutive days.
+Fees are $20.00 per vehicle (increasing to $25.00 in 2015) and allow park access for up to seven consecutive days.
 Leaving vehicles overnight in a campsite also requires an additional fee of $10.00 per car per night (there is no additional fee for leaving cars in designated parking lots, but you do need to get an "overnight pass" for your dashboard so that rangers will know yours is not an abandoned vehicle.)
+Backcountry permits ($10.00 per group / $5.00 with Senior Pass), issued by Big Bend National Park and available through local outfitters and BBNP Ranger Stations, are required for all trips on or along the Rio Grande by automobile or boat at all times.
 Park entrance fees are not required if only entering the park to obtain permits for the Lower Canyons.
 Back country permits from Big Bend National Park are required for all trips through the Lower Canyons of the Rio Grande.
-Permits are available without charge from BBNP Rangers, and may be obtained from the Ranger Station at Persimmon Gap or at Stillwell Store on FM 2627 near La Linda.
+Permits are available at a charge of $10.00 per group ($5.00 with a Senior Pass) from BBNP Rangers, and may be obtained from the Ranger Station at Persimmon Gap or park headquarters at Panther Junction.
 Group size is limited to 20 person excluding professional guides.
 For full details contact Big Bend National Park at 432-477-2251.
 Click HERE for required equipment and regulations.

 There are several significant rapids in the Lower Canyons, some of which can pose great risk to life, limb and gear.
 Maravillas Rapid, at 11.2 miles, is a Class I-II rapid with strong cross currents and large standing waves.
 Immediately below Maravillas Rapid is another small rapid in the same class, also with large standing waves.
 Big Canyon Rapid, at 27.0 miles is a solid Class II rapid with medium to large standing waves that can swamp an open canoe - run left of center.
 Hot Springs Rapid in San Rocendo Canyon at 41.0 miles is a solid Class III-IV drop that has caused much trouble for boaters over the years.
 Beach above the rapid at the mouth of the canyon and scout it carefully.
 Boats can be lined along river right, on the Mexican side.
 At 44.0 miles lies Bullis Fold Rapid, a Class II-III with large standing waves, whirlpools and strong cross currents that make navigation tricky.
 Palmas Rapid, at 45.0 miles, is a Class II boulder garden at Palmas Canyon on the Texas side that can be scouted from river left.